 Welcome to Charlotte Preparatory School.
 This student handbook has been prepared to give you information about our school, to answer questions you may have about procedures, and to enlist your support and cooperation in our effort to provide all students with a safe, pleasant place to learn.
 We ask that you take the time to read the handbook.
 Students are expected to know its contents and to abide by its principles.
 We ask that student and parents read the handbook and sign the form below.

-We have read the Charlotte Preparatory School procedures detailed therein, and we agree to abide by the
+We have read the Charlotte Preparatory School Handbook and understand the rules and procedures detailed therein, and we agree to abide by them.

 Student's Name: (Please print)

 Student Signature: Grade:

 Parent Signature: Date: